Kafalur/Kafalurs-Opener/README.md

 - **Walk To Shrine**: Move towards shrines when they're out of reach
 - **Walk Distance**: Set the maximum distance for walking to shrines and containers
 - **Interaction Delay**: Set the delay between interactions

-## Interactable Objects
-The script recognizes various interactable objects, including:
-- HarvestNodes
-- Doors
-- Chests
-- Clicky objects
-- Cairns
-- Breakable objects
-- Loose stones
-- Corpses
-- Switches
-- Shrines

-## Notes
-- The script uses a pathfinding system to navigate towards objects
-- Interaction attempts are logged in the console
-- Visual indicators (green circles and text) are displayed for interactable objects when enabled